 Is it worth trying a yoga towel for hot yoga?

 Another option is to use a yoga towel (you'll find our top picks in our best yoga towel guide).
 These can help to keep your mat fresh and avoid the wear and tear of sweat, especially if you're investing in a pricey number.
-One thing to bear in mind is that they are not as grippy as the mat itself so you may need to work out whether grip or a fresh, smelling mat is more important for your own practice.
+One thing to bear in mind is that they are not as grippy as the mat itself, and can bunch up as you move around on them, so you may need to work out whether grip or a fresh smelling mat is more important for your own practice.

 Are expensive mats better for hot yoga?